 "The 2019 Pinot Noir Far Coast Vineyard is sourced from a mountain ridge north of Fort Ross on the Sonoma Coast.
 It is dark-fruited on the nose, with black raspberry liqueur, warming spice, and forested earth.
 It has an ample and powerful structure, with black cherry fruit and firm tannins that will benefit from some time in bottle.
 This is a more serious, brooding wine that can stand up to richer fare and grilled meats.
 Hold it for 2-4 years and drink over the following 10-15 years.
 2024-2038" - Audrey Frick, jebdunnuck.com, Aug 2022

 Far Coast Vineyard

 Wines From This Vineyard

 Our Far Coast Vineyard is a cool site surrounded by redwood forests, almost two hours north of the Russian River on a Sonoma Coast mountain ridge.
 It is an area that some call the 'True Sonoma Coast'.
 Others would simply describe the distant vineyard site as "the middle of nowhere".
-Far Coast Vineyard sits just south of the Peay Vineyard at an elevation of about 900 to 1200 feet above sea level.
+Far Coast Vineyard sits just south of the Peay Vineyard at an elevation of about 900 feet above sea level.
 The soils at this ridge-top site are well drained and help to intensify the sense of minerality and focus in this rare single-vineyard Pinot Noir.